Which Organism Can Be A Bloodborne Pathogen

 Advances in point‑of‑care testing are reshaping how we manage exposure risk.
 Rapid antigen tests for HBV and HCV can now be performed with a finger‑stick, delivering results within minutes.
 When a needlestick occurs, a quick test can confirm whether the source individual is infected, guiding post‑exposure prophylaxis decisions.

 Legally, many jurisdictions now require employers to maintain a written exposure control plan and to provide annual training that goes beyond the obligatory poster.
-Practically speaking, progressive workplaces are adopting “buddy‑check” systems, where a second employee verifies that safety steps — hand hygiene, glove integrity, proper disposal — were followed before the shift ends.
+Progressive workplaces are adopting “buddy‑check” systems, where a second employee verifies that safety steps — hand hygiene, glove integrity, proper disposal — were followed before the shift ends.
 This culture of mutual accountability reduces complacency and reinforces that safety is a shared responsibility.

 Building a Personal Safety Checklist